-Toxic Masculinity is the rigid gender role definition of manliness which can jeopardize the well-being of men and society at large.
+Toxic Masculinity is the rigid gender role definition of manliness that can jeopardize the well-being of men and society at large.
 Being the mother of a son who has yet to learn about his roles in this world, this topic is really important for me to address.
-Of course, I can only state examples or results from researches but to give you an insider’s perspective I have collaborated with Joe a fellow blogger, sports journalist and editor to give you ‘men’s perspective on men’s issue’.
+Of course, I can only state examples or results from research but to give you an insider’s perspective I have collaborated with Joe a fellow blogger, sports journalist, and editor to give you ‘men’s perspective on men’s issues.
 He was nice enough to take time out on short notice and answer the questions which I have shared at the end of this blog post.

 Let me present to you a case study to get us started on building my case.

 Body Image Issues in Men and Online Bullying

 Recently I came across an article that shared Tyler Kingkade’s (Senior Editor at Huffington Post) perspective about body image issues in men and in the comment section an anonymous person brutally criticized stating Tyler Kingkade cannot speak for all men and his opinion was atypical for men.
 Tyler struggled with his weight all his life and had been conscious of his body since his teenage.